opensearch-project/documentation-website/_integrations/index.md

 ## Installing An Integration

-If you have not installed any integrations, you'll be prompted to install them from the Integrations interface.
-Supported integrations are listed in the **Available** window and present the default Integration release catalog.
+If no integrations are installed, you are prompted to install them from the Integrations interface.
+The **Available** window lists supported integrations from the default catalog.

 ![]({{site.url}}{{site.baseurl}}/images/integrations/empty-installed-integrations.png)

 To add an integration, select the desired prepackaged assets.
 Currently, OpenSearch Integrations has two flows: Add or Try it.
 The following example uses the "Try it" flow: